Guide to Male Fertility

 Fertility and infertility are often thought of as issues that only women are concerned with.
 However, when a couple begins trying to conceive and it’s taking longer to get pregnant than expected, there are holistic approaches for both women and men that can make a difference.
 Below is a guide for men on increasing their fertility through both sperm count and sperm quality, increasing the chances of a couple getting pregnant naturally.

 It takes 100 days for sperm to mature - yes, 100!
 That means any diet and lifestyles changes that are implemented now will take 100 days to affect the outcome of sperm.
 Keep this in mind while preparing the body - it’s a long game approach.
 In addition, when trying to conceive, having sex once every 48 hours is recommended as this will allow for an adequate amount of sperm to build up (sperm count) to give the best chance at success.
-If having sex more frequently, it is likely that the sperm count will be lower and the chances may not be as great.
-Incorporating one or more of the suggestions below will help to both increase sperm count and improve sperm quality.
+Incorporating one or more of the suggestions below will help to both increase sperm count and improve sperm quality, enhancing the likeliness of conception.

 Get Regular Exercise and/or Movement: